FarisHijazi/SuperGoogleImages/README.md

     </details>
 4. Open any [google image search page](https://www.google.com/search?q=metal+sslug+pixel+art&tbm=isch&tbs=itp:animated&safe=strict) and press on the button "Display originals" at the top (or hold Ctrl and hover over the images with your mouse)

+### On mobile

+for mobile, download a browser that supports the tampermonkey addon like [kiwibrowser](https://kiwibrowser.com/) and follow the same steps above

 ### Browser extension

 Not yet supported, but coming soon!